zdravkov/kendo-docs/getting-started/web/button/overview.md

 	</script>

-In order to increase the accessibility of the Button when adding an `img` element manually, an `alt` attribute is required.
+In order to increase the accessibility of the **Button** when adding an `img` element manually, an `alt` attribute is required.

 ## Enabled and Disabled buttons

 The business logic of an application often requires a certain button to be temporarily disabled or enabled.
-The Kendo UI Button can be configured to be initially disabled via its `enable` property or by initializing it from an element, which has a `disabled="disabled"` HTML attribute.
+The **Button** can be configured to be initially disabled via its `enable` property or by initializing it from an element, which has a `disabled="disabled"` HTML attribute.
-The Button can also be disabled or enabled at any time with Javascript by using its `enable()` method with a boolean argument.
+The **Button** can also be disabled or enabled at any time with Javascript by using its `enable()` method with a boolean argument.

 ### Example